pyinat/pyinaturalist/README.md

 Just [create an issue](https://github.com/niconoe/pyinaturalist/issues/new/choose).
 Also, **PRs are welcome!**

-**Note:** pyinaturalist is a volunteer project, not directly affiliated with or endorsed by iNaturalist.org or the California Academy of Sciences.
+**Note:** pyinaturalist is developed by members of the iNaturalist community, and is not endorsed by iNaturalist.org or the California Academy of Sciences.
 If you have non-python-specific questions about iNaturalist, the [iNaturalist Community Forum](https://forum.inaturalist.org/) is the best place to start.